medic/cht-docs/content/en/core/guides/using-windows.md

 ```

 ## Default port and credentials for cht-core web
-Cht-core's default launch port is 5988, which can be changed in cht-core/api/server.js.
+The default launch port for cht-core is 5988, which can be changed in cht-core/api/server.js.

-Cht-core web app's default user name and password is the username and password we set for couchDB.
+The deployed web app's default user name and password is the username and password we set for CouchDB in the initial steps.

 ## Problems?
 As none of our code developers use Windows as a development environment daily this solution may not be as stable as directly using MacOS or Linux.
 If you encounter issues please let a developer know